psbsgic/rabbitai/RELEASING/release-notes-1-1/README.md

 # Database Connectivity

-Rabbitai is only as good as the databases it can query.
+Superset is only as good as the databases it can query.
 This release saw the expanded support of existing databases and foundational support for new databases.

 - [Opendistro](https://github.com/apache/rabbitai/pull/12602)
 - [Trino](https://github.com/apache/rabbitai/pull/13105)